FawryPay/ReactNative-Fawrypay-Anonymous-sample/README.md

-# FawryPay React Native SDK Sample Guide
+# FawryPay React Native SDK (Nitro Modules)

-Welcome to the FawryPay React Native SDK Sample Guide.
-This comprehensive guide will walk you through every step of integrating the FawryPay SDK into your React Native application, allowing for seamless payment methods and card management.
+This is the only official FawryPay SDK package for React Native, powered by [Nitro Modules](https://nitro.margelo.com/) for superior performance and seamless native integration.

 ## Table of Contents
 - [Introduction](#introduction)